Navigation

 I am a trans/queer researcher, organizer, and (mathematics) teacher.
 Across these roles I have focused on how people come together to transform their circumstances, and therefore the world.

-As a labor organizer, I am committed to the belief that collective action of workers everywhere is vital to the building of a just world.
+As a labour organizer, I am committed to the belief that collective action of workers everywhere is vital to the building of a just world.
 Toward this end, I have agitated with my comrades for campuses free of police and military presence, where students, teachers and researchers can explore critical questions and create knowledge for a sustainable future freely and safely.
 In the current moment of increasing surveillance by authoritarian states across the world, I see unions—and more broadly solidarity—as crucial to the success of the anti-fascist movement.

 I have worked as a teacher in different formal settings for over a decade now.
 My primary degree is in mathematics, a subject I have taught to students from primary school to college.
 I am also a teacher educator and have worked with pre-service and in-service teachers to help them realize their teacher identity and practice.
-I think of teaching as an art—and sometimes as a performance—and try to help educators find their rhythm as artists.
+I think of teaching as an art—and sometimes as a performance—and help educators find their rhythm as artists.

 Competencies